ProofHub/api_v1/sections/projects.md

 Assign people to project
 ----------------

-* `POST /projects/23423233/assigned.json` will grant access to the project for the ids of people already on the account or new people via email_addresses.
+* `POST /projects/23423233/assigned.json` to assign the existing people with their ids or to new people via their email address.

 ```json
 {